oliverlee/recorder/README.md

 communication and [json](https://github.com/nlohmann/json) is used to encode to JSON.
 [Google Test](https://github.com/google/googletest) is used for testing.

-It has been tested with GCC 7 and Clang 7 on Ubuntu 18.04
+It has been tested with GCC 7 and Clang 9 on Ubuntu 18.04 and GCC 9 and AppleClang 11 on macOS 10.15.

 ### With CMake